-At Francis House Homecare, we take pride in our ability to provide personalised care to people from the age of 18 years and upwards, including the elderly.
-Our compassionate and highly trained staff have the versatility and expertise to successfully deliver care and support to people with a variety of conditions.
+At Francis House Homecare, we take pride in our ability to provide personalised home care to adults experiencing mental health conditions, physical and learning disabilities and the elderly.
+Our compassionate and highly trained domiciliary staff have the versatility and expertise to successfully deliver home care and support to people with a variety of conditions.

 We aim to support individuals to live their lives how they choose.
 We provide tailored support and care, scheduled in collaboration with the people who use our service.